bernard357/mcp-watch/docs/questions.md

 ### Where is this project coming from?

 The MCP Watch project is an initiative from European teams of Dimension Data.
-It is supported by experts in data centres and in cloud architecture.
+It is supported by experts in data centres, in in cloud architecture and of course in cyber-security.

 ### Is this software available to anyone?